Quasi-compact group schemes, Hopf sheaves, and their representations: A finite dimensional representation theory for affine extensions

 \end{rem}

-In view of the preceding remark, if $E,E'$ are homogeneous vector bundles, in this context one can work with \emph{sets of graded morphisms}, that is considering the set of morphisms $f:E\to E'$ such that $\pi'\circ f=t_a\circ \pi$ for some $a\in A$, rather than with the functor $\Endgr(E,E')$.
-This is the approach undertaken by L.~Brambila-Paz and A.~Rittatore in \cite{kn:bprit}, for study of the geometry and algebraic structure of $\Endgr(E)$ and $\Homgr(E, E')$.
+In view of the preceding remark, if $E,E'$ are homogeneous vector bundles over an algebraically closed field one can work with \emph{sets of graded morphisms}, i.e.~to consider the set of morphisms $f:E\to E'$ such that $\pi'\smallcirc f=t_\ell\smallcirc \pi$ for some $\ell\in A$, rather than with the functor $\Endgr(E,E')$.
+This is the approach taken by L.~Brambila-Paz and A.~Rittatore in \cite{kn:bprit}, for examination of the geometry and algebraic structure of $\Endgr(E)$ and $\Homgr(E, E')$.